 We spend our final night at the fully restored Holland Hotel in Alpine, Texas.
 We are sure to stop and visit the wonderful Museum of the Big Bend at Sul Ross University and the local cactus garden often replete with flowers before dinner at the Reata restaurant, a perfect place to celebrate the end of our journey.
 Their menu is a delight and we plan to enjoy a great final dinner, reminiscing with now familiar travel companions.

-Accommodations at the Hotel Paisano, Alpine, TX (B,L,D) Tues., May 4 Departures from El Paso Our journey comes to an end today in El Paso.
+Accommodations at the Hotel Paisano, Alpine, TX (B,L,D)

+Tues., May 3 Departures from El Paso

+Our journey comes to an end today in El Paso.
 We have a four-hour drive, so plan to arrive at the airport by 11:00 AM (time change works in our favor today!) for flights out NOON or later.
+(B)

+Please Note

-(B) Please Note Big Bend is best experienced by those fit enough to do some hiking; the route to see the famed Colima Warbler is a nine-mile loop hike with a gain of almost 2000 feet in elevation.
+Big Bend is best experienced by those fit enough to do some hiking; the route to see the famed Colima Warbler is a nine-mile loop hike with a gain of almost 2000 feet in elevation.
 Our other walks average two to four miles at a leisurely pace over uneven terrain, so you may forego the Colima hike, but should be able to do the others for full participation.
 Days at lower elevation can be HOT (90° plus) on occasion.
 Expect full field days with evenings to relax.

-Naturalist Journeys, LLC / Caligo Ventures PO Box 16545 Portal, AZ 85632 PH: 520.558.1146 / 866.900.1146 Fax 650.471.7667 naturalistjourneys.com / caligo.com info@caligo.com / travel@naturalistjourneys.com
+Naturalist Journeys, LLC / Caligo Ventures PO Box 16545 Portal, AZ 85632 PH: 520.558.1146 / 866.900.1146 Fax 650.471.7667 naturalistjourneys.com / caligo.com / travel@naturalistjourneys.com

 Cost of the Journey

 Plan Ahead!

 Protect yourself with Allianz Travel Insurance.
 Their website will show a grid of tour cost and your age category for you to make selections.
 As of January 2017, Naturalist Journeys pays 100% of your flight carbon offset.

-Cost of the Journey Cost of the main journey is \$2490 DBL / \$3080 SGL, per person, based on double occupancy, from El Paso, TX (ELP).
+Cost of the Journey

+Cost of the main journey is \$2790 DBL / \$3380 SGL, per person, based on double occupancy, from El Paso, TX (ELP).
 This cost includes: accommodations for seven nights, meals as specified in the itinerary (B=breakfast, L=lunch, D=dinner), airport welcome and transfer or hotel shuttle, land transportation during the journey, professional guide services, park and other entrance fees, and miscellaneous program expenses.

 Cost does not include round-trip airfare to and from El Paso, items of a personal nature such as laundry, telephone, drinks from the bar, gratuities for luggage handling or personal services.
 With fewer than 6 participants, a small-group surcharge (typically \$100 - \$300 per participant) may apply, or we may request that you pick up the cost of a few additional dinners in lieu of this surcharge.

+Travel Information

-Travel Information The airport for this journey is El Paso International Airport (ELP).
-Plan to arrive in El Paso no later than 1:00 PM on April 27 and plan to depart after NOON on May 4.
+The airport for this journey is El Paso International Airport (ELP).
+Plan to arrive in El Paso no later than 1:00 PM on April 26 and plan to depart after NOON on May 3.
 If you arrive early or stay on after the trip in El Paso, there are a number of motels close to the airport; we recommend the historic Camino Real Hotel downtown (which has an airport shuttle), the Wyndham Hotel at the airport, or the economical Microtel Inn and Suites next door to the Wyndham.

+Special Offer!

+If you opt to pair this Texas Big Bend tour with our Texas Coast tour, we'll reimburse your connecting flight up to \$100.
+Talk to us for details.

+Photo Credits